Want to climb the heights to become a Social Media Guru? Want to learn the secrets? You’re in luck!

 9. Don’t Worry about content

 The internet, business, social media and marketing has nothing to do with content.
 Some people say “Content is the currency of the web“.
 As a Guru, you know that data is just a collection of 1s and 0s, so the quality of the content on your blog or social networks is not very important.
 With so much content on the web, it’s pointless trying to make your content stand out- you didn’t think people were actually going to read it did you?!
 What is important here is to deliver LOTS of low quality content.
 Recycle titles and basically lift content from other blogs.
 Use popular news sites like Mashable and recycle their content (maybe change a few words just to be safe).
 Surprisingly, global brand Coco-Cola famously changed from being focused on “creative excellence” to “content excellence”.
-Cognitive Media who was behind this badly thought-through strategy seem to be under the impression that content is more important than just showing how amazing you are!
+Coca-Cola, in this badly thought-through strategy, seem to be under the impression that content is more important than just showing how amazing you are!